cidgoh/DataHarmonizer/README.md

 ## Example Data

-In the stand-alone version of DataHarmonizer, templates with example data testing functionalities can be found within the following folder structure when available:
+The stand-alone version of DataHarmonizer when built is placed in the /web/dist/ folder, with the following structure.
+Templates with example data testing functionalities can be found within the following folder structure leading to the "exampleInput/" folder, when available:

 ```
 .
 TOP LEVEL DIRECTORY